rjyo/shairport/INSTALL.md

   Users of OS X 10.5 and below will need to install a newer Perl (via `port`/`brew`).

+  * confirmed: No need to add CPAN modules on OSX 10.7 lion

 ### How to run as a daemon on Mac 10.6

     $ cp hairtunes shairport.pl /usr/local/bin